songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

               memory: 128Mi
 ```

-And with this we create our Deployment inside our already created namespace:
+With this, we create our Deployment inside our already created namespace:

 ```bash
 kubectl apply -f deployment_example-frontend.yaml --namespace <namespace>